vestrel00/contacts-android/README.md

 or Java), or you are looking to create your own full-fledged Contacts app with the same capabilities as the native Android Contacts app, this library has you covered!

+## About this repository

 Documentation and how-to guides are all available and linked in the repository.
 You can browse the [Howto pages](/howto/) or visit the [GitHub Pages][github-pages].
-Both contain the same info but the GitHub pages are not guaranteed to be up-to-date.
+Both contain the same info but the GitHub pages are updated only for each release.

+[Releases][releases] have a corresponding "Release Checklist", which are in the [discussions section][discussions].
+The checklist contains the issues that will be included in the release and other relevant information.
+The current release that is being worked on is pinned at the top.
+Release Checklists are also used as discussion pages after releases have been published.

 The GitHub wiki hosts the [project roadmap][project-roadmap].
-It contains all planned work and release schedules, which are organized using issues, milestones, and projects.
+It contains all planned work, which are organized using issues, milestones, and projects.

-You can also learn more about this library through the articles I wrote about it =)
+There are also articles that have been written about this repo...

 1. [Android Contacts, Reborn][medium-blog]
 2. [I spent 3 years writing an Android Contacts API in Kotlin with Java interop.
 What I’ve learned…][devto-blog]

-**Note: This repo was open-sourced on October 4, 2021.
+> **Note: This repo was open-sourced on October 4, 2021.
 It was private prior to that.**

 ## Features